Rumpunzel/rpg-thingy/rules/gear.md

 ##### Reach

 - This weapon is also an asset for [Positioning](/conflicts#positioning) with Maneuver and Reason
-- While defending, if you have a [Boon](/character#boons) created with Maneuver, you may:
+- While defending, if you have a [Boon](/character#boons) created with Maneuver:
-  - force the attackers to attack with Maneuver instead of Fight
+  - you may force the attackers to attack with Maneuver instead of Fight
-  - defend with Maneuver instead of Fight
+  - you may defend with Maneuver instead of Fight
+  - this weapon gains the _Defensive_ property

 > This weapon's main purpose is keeping an opponent at a distance and exploiting that advantage.